 Making this healthy treat is incredibly easy and requires just four ingredients.
 It begins as a cautionary tale...a mason jar serves as the bottomless pit where a lake of maple syrup and almond milk swirl together.
 The chia seeds come tumbling down, falling into the entrapment.
 Drowning in the milky liquid they sit overnight expanding slightly with an almost gelatinous texture, wondering when they will be rescued.
 The next morning we arrive, the hero of the story, on our white horse with our spoon in hand.
 But instead of rescue, we cut up a bunch of fruit, throw it on top of them and eat them.
 End of story.

 Sorry, we've been doing a lot of story time over here lately.
 But even if we can't be the hero, we still end up the victor because this breakfast is seriously good.
 There are so many ways to chia seed, you can always adapt to suit your favorite flavors.
 If you can get down with a Green Tea Latte, love a super fast and easy breakfast you will be obsessed with this jar of energizing superfood.

 - In a bowl or jar, combine all ingredients.

 - Cover and shake vigorously to mix, ensuring there are no matcha powder clumps.
 If combining in a bowl, whisk thoroughly before transferring to a storage container with lid.

 - Store in refrigerator for at least 4 hours to allow the seeds to absorb liquid and create the 'pudding' texture.

 - Optional: Top with sliced fruit and unsalted nuts before serving.

-Use an almond milk that suits your preference.
-If using plain, unsweetened almond milk a 1/2 teaspoon of vanilla extract can be added for a hint of vanilla flavor.
+- Use any milk that suits your preference.
+If using plain, unsweetened almond milk, oat milk, flax milk, or soy milk, a ½ teaspoon of vanilla extract can be added for a hint of vanilla flavor.